LeighCiechanowski/GraphQL-MongoDB-Example/README.md

-# A Quick Example of Using GraphQL with MongoDB
+# Quick Example of Using GraphQL with MongoDB :rocket:

 ## Intro